President of Slovenia: Executive functions

 The president of the Republic acts as Slovenia's supreme representative in international affairs.
 In this capacity, the president appoints and recalls Slovenian ambassadors and envoys, accepts the credentials of foreign diplomats accredited to Slovenia, and both pays and receives state visits.
 Pursuant to Articles 14 and 59 of the Foreign Affairs Act, the president also decides on the opening and closure of diplomatic missions.
 In the performance of these duties, the president is required by law to consult the foreign minister in order to ensure a coordinated and effective foreign policy.
 (Note: Refer to Article 4 of the Foreign Affairs Act.)
 The president is nevertheless not obliged to follow any of the foreign minister's opinions, proposals, requests, or recommendations.
 Indeed, the president may act contrary to such advice.
 In a similar vein, the president is empowered to issue instruments of ratification, whereby Slovenia expresses its consent as a sovereign state to be bound by treaty under international law.
 Despite this authority, the president's ability to refuse a treaty is limited.
 Treaty negotiation and conclusion is the responsibility of the Government, whereas ratification itself rests exclusively with the National Assembly.
-Nevertheless, before affixing his or her instrument of ratification to any treaty, the president may request the Constitutional Court to opine on the treaty's constitutionality.
+Nevertheless, before affixing their instrument of ratification to any treaty, the president may request the Constitutional Court to opine on the treaty's constitutionality.
 If the Constitutional Court concludes the treaty violates the Constitution, the treaty is deemed null and void.
 If the Constitutional Court finds the treaty is however in compliance with the Constitution, the president must issue an instrument of ratification.